 Read the Administrative Assessment Report - 31 July 2019 (pdf 136 kb) | (word 62 kb)

-This first call for submissions will seek information on the current environment and potential options for regulatory and non-regulatory measures to manage high risk horticulture.
+This call for submissions will seek information on the current environment and potential options for regulatory and non-regulatory measures to manage high risk horticulture.

 This page will be updated as work progresses.
 If you are interested in participating in the public consultation please email email@example.com

 PPP Standards (Chapter 4)